Three Mile Island accident: Reactor overheating and malfunction of relief valve

 Given that the steam generators were no longer receiving feedwater, heat transfer from the reactor coolant system (RCS) was greatly reduced, and RCS temperature rose.
-The rapidly heating coolant expanded and surged into the pressurizer, compressing the steam bubble at the top.

-When RCS pressure rose to 2255 psi, the pilot-operated relief valve (PORV) opened, relieving steam through piping to the reactor coolant drain tank (RCDT) in the containment building basement.
-RCS pressure continued to rise, reaching the reactor protection system (RPS) high-pressure trip setpoint of 2355 psi eight seconds after the turbine trip.
+The rapidly-heating coolant expanded and surged into the pressurizer, compressing the steam bubble at the top.
+When RCS pressure rose to 2255 psi, the pilot-operated relief valve (PORV) opened, relieving steam through piping to the reactor coolant drain tank in the containment building basement.
+RCS pressure continued to rise, reaching the reactor protection system high-pressure trip setpoint of 2355 psi eight seconds after the turbine trip.
 The reactor automatically tripped, its control rods falling into the core under gravity, halting the nuclear chain reaction and stopping the heat generated by fission.
 However, the reactor continued to generate decay heat, initially equivalent to approximately 6% of the pre-trip power level.
 Because steam was no longer being used by the turbine and feed was not being supplied to the steam generators, heat removal from the reactor's primary water loop was limited to steaming the small amount of water remaining in the secondary side of the steam generators to the condenser using turbine bypass valves.

 When the feedwater pumps tripped, three emergency feedwater pumps started automatically.
-An operator noted that the pumps were running, but did not notice that a block valve was closed in each of the two emergency feedwater lines, blocking emergency feed flow to both steam generators.
+An operator noted that the pumps were running but did not notice that a block valve was closed in each of the two emergency feedwater lines, blocking emergency feed flow to both steam generators.
 The valve position lights for one block valve were covered by a yellow maintenance tag.
 The reason why the operator missed the lights for the second valve is not known, although one theory is that his own large belly hid it from his view.
 The valves may have been left closed during a surveillance test two days earlier.
-With the block valves closed, the system was unable to pump any water.
+With the block valves closed, the system was unable to pump water.
 The closure of these valves was a violation of a key Nuclear Regulatory Commission (NRC) rule, according to which the reactor must be shut down if all auxiliary feed pumps are closed for maintenance.
 This was later singled out by NRC officials as a key failure.